-23. The Registry provides information concerning the way in which the witness familiarisation process is currently carried out by the VWU.
-This includes informing witnesses of the way in which questioning by the opposing party will take place (without going into the content of their evidence), giving witnesses the chance to participate in "neutral role plays" in order to prepare for court, and allowing witnesses to read their previous statements in order to refresh their memories.
-The VWU submits that witnesses have generally given positive feedback as regards the current witness familiarisation process and felt that they were well-prepared and knew what to expect in the courtroom.

-24. The Registry suggests that if the Chamber grants the prosecution's motion, any concerns related to witness protection or care that arise during the witness preparation phase should be immediately reported to the VWU.
-It submits that "any assessment or intervention relating to the witness' well-being should entirely remain the responsibility of the VWU and a strict separation between proofing and addressing well-being is of utmost importance in order to avoid any confusion for the witness and to allow the VWU to perform its duties independently".
-It submits that, if the prosecution's motion is granted, it would be preferable to conduct witness preparation in parallel with witness familiarisation carried out by the VWU.
+27. The Registry provides information concerning the way in which the witness familiarisation process is currently carried out by the VWU.
+This includes informing witnesses of the way in which questioning by the opposing party will take place (without going into the content of their evidence),49 giving witnesses the chance to participate in "neutral role plays" in order to prepare for court, and allowing witnesses to read their previous statements in order to refresh their memories.50 The VWU submits that witnesses have generally given positive feedback as regards the current witness familiarisation process and felt that they were well-prepared and knew what to expect in the courtroom.51 preparation phase should be immediately reported to the VWU.52 It submits that "any assessment or intervention relating to the witness' well-being should entirely remain the responsibility of the VWU and a strict separation between proofing and addressing well-being is of utmost importance in order to avoid any confusion for the witness and to allow the VWU to perform its duties independently".53 It submits that, if the prosecution's motion is granted, it would be preferable to conduct witness preparation in parallel with witness familiarisation carried out by the VWU.54